 Wrongful death is a type of medical malpractice where the patient died as a result of negligence.
 However, this can be a challenge to prove.
 There must be a proven causal connection between the negligence and the cause of death.
 In many cases—particularly concerning the elderly or those with complex medical problems—an autopsy is often not performed.
 And sometimes, even an autopsy may not provide sufficient information to connect evidence of negligence with the cause of death.
 The Law Offices of Elliott N. Kanter regularly work with specialists when their expertise is needed when presenting your case.
 Contact a wrongful death lawyer in our office today to schedule a free case evaluation.

-California state law limits the recovery of non-economic damages to $250,000 in all medical malpractice lawsuits including wrongful death.
+If you are eligible to pursue a wrongful death action, you may be entitled to both economic and non-economic damages.
 Non-economic damages can include those for pain and suffering or loss of consortium since these are hard to quantify and are not actual expenses incurred because of the wrongful death.
-When it comes to economic losses, however, there are no limits to how much you can receive in a civil case.
 Economic losses can include funeral and burial expenses, medical expenses and hospital bills related to the deceased person’s illness and death, and any other expenses related to the deceased individual’s wrongful death.
 The law will also take into account the economic value that the deceased provided his or her spouse and heirs, such as loss of income, even if the deceased was not working at the time of death.
 This is especially true in cases where a minor child who was financially dependent on the deceased is involved.
 This is important because the value of “home services” is often not recognized.

 The time after the death of a loved one, especially if you had a close relationship with the deceased family member, can be very difficult and painful.
 You have suffered enough, and during this challenging time, you need support.
 No amount of money in the world can bring them back, but the Law Offices of Elliott N. Kanter can help ensure you receive sufficient resources to make sure you and your loved ones are provided for.
 You may be able to recover damages for funeral expenses, pain and suffering, loss of companionship, and lost wages.
 Our law firm is experienced in a number of different practice areas.
 Our personal injury lawyers have over 30 years of experience representing the best interest of our clients in cases involving injuries sustained in car accidents, bicycle accidents, motorcycle accidents, truck accidents, elder abuse, dog bites, defective products, slip and fall accidents, and pedestrian accidents.
 To speak to one of our experienced wrongful death lawyers about your case and get the legal advice you need to move forward, call our law firm, or fill out the form on this website.
 You can also send an email to firstname.lastname@example.org to speak with a member of our team.